Alejogb1/job-board/blog-data/do-chainlink-data-feeds-have-specific-guarantees-about-returning-new-data-within-n-blocks.md

 id: "do-chainlink-data-feeds-have-specific-guarantees-about-returning-new-data-within-n-blocks"
 ---

-alright, so you're asking about the latency guarantees of chainlink data feeds, specifically if there's a hard promise about new data showing up within a certain number of blocks. it’s a good question, and it's something i’ve spent a fair amount of time grappling with, particularly in the early days of trying to build reliable defi stuff. i can tell you first hand it's a critical aspect when dealing with time sensitive applications.
+, so you're asking about the latency guarantees of chainlink data feeds, specifically if there's a hard promise about new data showing up within a certain number of blocks. it’s a good question, and it's something i’ve spent a fair amount of time grappling with, particularly in the early days of trying to build reliable defi stuff. i can tell you first hand it's a critical aspect when dealing with time sensitive applications.

 let's break it down, and i'll give you some context from my own battles with this problem.

-first, there's no *absolute* guarantee that a chainlink data feed will update within a specific number of blocks. it's not like they have some kind of atomic clock that ticks in perfect sync with the blockchain's block production. the whole thing is probabilistic and relies on several moving parts. you need to understand that there's a distinction between a *target* update frequency, and the *actual* update frequency you observe.
+first, there's no _absolute_ guarantee that a chainlink data feed will update within a specific number of blocks. it's not like they have some kind of atomic clock that ticks in perfect sync with the blockchain's block production. the whole thing is probabilistic and relies on several moving parts. you need to understand that there's a distinction between a _target_ update frequency, and the _actual_ update frequency you observe.

 the target update is dictated by a couple of factors: the heartbeat or time based trigger, which is like a scheduled task for updates, and the deviation threshold. this deviation trigger is what kicks off an update when the current value drifts too far from the last reported value. these parameters vary by feed and are configurable by the feed owners and often are detailed on the chainlink website for specific contracts if they are public data feeds.